 The name of the boots literally means "made by felting".
 They do not resist water; if the weather is slushy they are usually worn with rubber over boots.
 The tradition of making valenki was borrowed from Mongol tribes, but until the 19th century they were quite expensive and only wealthy people could afford to wear them.
 Even tsars and tsarinas liked to wear valenki in winter, it's know that empresses Catherine II and Anna Ivanovna had valenki to match their luxurious ball gown.

-During your Moscow tour you can visit the museum of valenki and lear more interesting facts about the Russian felt boots.
-The biggest valenki ever made is of the size 130 and the smallest are only 0,9 mm long.
+During your Moscow tour you can visit the museum of valenki and learn more interesting facts about the Russian felt boots.
+The biggest valenki ever made is of the size 130 and the smallest is only 0,9 mm long.